 By now, TR’s Morrowind was on a roll – the years of cumulative work, variable in quality as it was, was a solid base to build on and whereas fixes to Map 1 had pushed the project to a crisis, the same for Map 2, taking place from 2006 to 2008, went comparatively smoothly.
 Map 2 constituted the southern remainder of the Telvannis peninsula and included several Telvanni towers, the imperial city of Helnim, the Indoril town of Akamora and the sacred Temple city of Necrom.
 Also included was the (in)famous and only partially completed Dwemer ruin of Kemel-Ze, which at 40 cells remains the biggest interior in the whole mod, even after being cut down by half in 2005-2007.

 Helnim was an ancient 2002 creation by Draega07, but was overhauled in several steps by Seran (2003), Hermit (2004), Swiftoak and Thrignar Fraxix (2007).
 Step by step, Helnim accidentally grew to become the largest Imperial settlement in Morrowind’s east.
-In the coming Embers of Empire expansion, Taniquetil has downsized it and moved most of its old content up to Firewatch.
+In the (upcoming, as of Summer 2022) Embers of Empire expansion, Taniquetil downsized it and moved most of its old content up to Firewatch.

 True, Map 2 had many of the same issues that plagued Map 1, but the team, including El Scumbago, Stalker, Ludovic, Massalinie, Swiftoak, Nomadic1 and kebra, were prepared to fix these.
 The mod also became more ambitious – compared to Map 1, the level of detail in the exteriors grew considerably, as in the maze-like canyons of the Mephalan Vales, pioneered by Theo and kebra.
 The downside was that these exterior overhauls often proved overwhelming – the total rebuilds of the cities of Akamora by kebra and Necrom by Swiftoak were lagging far behind the rest of the upcoming expansion.
 Hence, in Summer 2008, TR decided to cut out the southern portion of Map 2 containing these cities to speed the rest along.
 Folks like Bloodthirsty Crustacean, Swiftoak, El Scumbago, theviking, blackbird, Thrignar Fraxix, immortal_pigs and Ludovic finished adding NPCs and dialogue by late 2008 (quests would, again, come later) and TR was able to proudly announce its second landmass release, Antediluvian Secrets.